aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront/README.md

 ## CloudFrontWebDistribution API

-> The `CloudFrontWebDistribution` construct is the original construct written for working with CloudFront distributions.
+> The `CloudFrontWebDistribution` construct is the original construct written for working with CloudFront distributions and has been marked as deprecated.
 > Users are encouraged to use the newer `Distribution` instead, as it has a simpler interface and receives new features faster.

 Example usage: